Flareboltex/cse15l-lab-reports/Lab1.md

 Example 9<br>
 ![Image](Screenshot (16).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running cat with a path to a file lists the contents of the file.<br><br>
+Running cat with a path to a file lists the contents of the file.
+This is not an error. <br><br>